wp-plugins/polaroid-gallery/readme.txt

 2. Test if the plugin works properly with the default theme.
 Your theme might also generate some kind of css conflict.

 == Changelog ==

+= 2.1 =
+* Fancybox  js-files moved on CDNjs.com
+* Fixed bug with showing images from all galleries on the page.
+* Fixed bug with z-index on paralax scrolling pages
+* Prevent loading plugin's libraries if pages are displayed.
+Plugin loads only for single post
+* Added option "Load gallery in list of posts"
+* Support mobile phones
+* Optimized script speed

 = 2.0.7 =
 * Minor bug fix.
 Plugin now displays properly more then 100 thumbnails per page.